Ukraine Updates: Kyiv 'destroying the Enemy,' Zelenskyy Says | 📰 LatestLY

 Alexei Rakhmanov, head of the United Shipbuilding Corporation, told the TASS state news agency in an interview that the vessels will be in operation by the end of the year.

-The submarines are missile cruiser Emperor Alexander III and the multipurpose Krasnoyarsk.
+The submarines are the missile cruiser Emperor Alexander III and the multipurpose Krasnoyarsk.

 United Shipbuilding Corporation is Russia's largest shipbuilding company.